napari/docs/docs/howtos/layers/shapes.md

 * **Pan/zoom**
   ![image: Pan/zoom](../../images/pan-zoom-tool.png)

   Use this tool to pan around the layer or zoom in.
-Pan and zoom functionality is disabled when using the adding and editing tools.
+Pan functionality is disabled when using the adding and editing tools; however, zoom using the mouse-wheel will typically continue to work.
 To activate the tool, you can press `6`.
 Temporarily re-enable pan and zoom by pressing and holding the spacebar.
 This feature can be useful if you want to move around the shapes layer as you edit it.